-Harmful cyanobacterial blooms (HCBs) are dense concentrations of cyanobacteria (photosynthetic single-celled microscopic organisms) that pose a health risk to people, pets, and livestock.
+Harmful cyanobacterial blooms (HCBs) are dense concentrations of cyanobacteria (photosynthetic single-celled microscopic organisms) that pose a health risk to people and animals.
 Cyanobacteria are commonly referred to as blue-green algae because they look very similar to algae.
-For this same reason, HCBs are also commonly referred to as HABs.
+For this same reason, HCBs are commonly referred to as harmful algal blooms or HABs.

 - Rinse fish with clean water and eat only the fillet portion.